quantum-tinkerer/pymablock/docs/source/tutorial/getting_started.md

 H_tilde._data
 ```

-We can get the corrections to the {math}`AA` block by specifying the individual
+We can get the corrections to the $AA$ block by specifying the individual
 order of each perturbation.
 For example, we can request the second order
 correction on the first perturbation and third order correction on the
 second perturbation as,

 ```{code-cell} ipython3
 H_tilde[0, 0, 2, 3]
 ```

 The final block-diagonalized Hamiltonian up to second order looks like

 ```{code-cell} ipython3
 :tags: [hide-input]